cybergate-services/cybererp/README.md

 Create A records for all the subdomains which are listed in the table below.
 Please ask your DNS administrator to create those records if you do not have administrative access for your corporate DNS servers.

-Container | subdoamin | Web Interface
+Container | Subdoamin | Web Interface
 ----------|-----------|---------------
 `heimdal` | `bis.cybergatelabs.com` | Application dash board
 `odoo` | `odoo.cybergatelabs.com` | Odoo Web UI